 Certain standards are set by the GPhC, which include recording your CPD and making at least nine entries a year that reflect the context and scope of your work as a pharmacist.

 Many employers provide well-structured, intensive training programmes of varying length.
 All aim to provide new entrants with a broad overview of the company and offer the chance to gain experience in various retailing areas.
-As well as pharmacy-related training, you'll receive training in:
+As well as pharmacy-related training, you'll receive training in skills such as communication, problem solving and decision making.

 You need to keep abreast of developments in drug research including new drugs on the market, new ways of treating conditions with drugs and the government policy on drug treatment.
 This will involve reading professional journals and publications and attending courses and training sessions throughout your career.